twilio-professional-services/plugin-supervisor-barge-coach/README.md

 </a>

 # Notice - Legacy Code
 This plugin is no longer maintained as of September 28, 2022.
-Supervisor Barge Coach has been migrated to <a href="https://github.com/twilio-professional-services/twilio-proserv-flex-project-template/" target="_blank">Twilio Professional Services Flex Template</a>.
-Supervisor Barge Coach has been updated to support both 1.X and 2.X version with the template.
+Supervisor Barge Coach has been migrated to
+<a href="https://github.com/twilio-professional-services/twilio-proserv-flex-project-template/" target="_blank">Twilio Professional Services Flex Template</a>.
+Supervisor Barge Coach has been updated to support both 1.X and 2.X Flex versions within the template.

 # Twilio Flex Plugin - Supervisor Barge-In and Coach